CrossWALKER is all about a strong vision for the future

 Living as I do in the disabled world with a disabled older sister and a disabled son, it has always been important for me to create the best conditions for those who need support in life.
 Hence, in addition to my job as a physiotherapist, I have worked as a volunteer to ensure equality for children and young people with disabilities or special needs.

 I am passionate about solutions that work in practice and solutions that make a significant difference in a simple way.
-All of us frequently come across people walking with the use of a walking frame.
-Slightly stooped and with no movement in their upper body.
+All of us frequently come across people walking with the use of a mobility aid.
+Slightly fixed and with no movement in their upper body.
 Walking like that is no good for the body.
 In fact it causes pain in the lower back, shoulders and arms.
 It weakens the muscles and impairs the balance.
 That is why I thought we could do better.

-So I embarked upon the creation of a new walking frame to support the way our body is supposed to walk: with an upright posture and movement in the arms and legs.
-I call the new walking frame the CrossWALKER.
-My collaborators and I have made every effort to create a brand new, unique category of mobility aids.
+So I embarked upon the creation of a new mobility aid frame to support the way our body is supposed to walk: with an upright posture and movement in the arms and legs.
+I call the new mobility aid CrossWALKER.
+My collaborators and I have made every effort to create a brand new, unique category of mobility aid.

 Walking is one of the healthiest forms of physical exercise.

 Birgitte Vangsgaard, physiotherapist, mother to a disabled child and the brain behind the CrossWALKER